jordancrouch/there-and-back-again/TESTING.md

 #### Image elements do not have explicit width and height

 Images identified as having missing explicit width and height attributes had these values added to resolve report.
-This caused some of the images to appear stretched vertically, but by adding auto height style to the images, they displayed correctly.
+This caused some of the images to appear stretched vertically, but by adding the auto height Bootstrap utility class to the images to make sure they scale at the correct aspect ratio to their width, they then displayed correctly.

 ####